 5. Set Up Web Hosting – If This Is Your First Time Building A Website; Then You Might Not Know What Web Hosting Actually Is.

+Here’s A Quick Breakdown:

 When You Create A Website, You Essentially Create Many Different Files.
 These Files Need To Be Stored Somewhere; In Order To Be Accessible On The Internet.